WladimirSidorenko/RSTTool/README.md

 modification](http://www.isi.edu/publications/licensed-sw/RSTTool/) of
 the original [RSTTool from Michael O'Donell](http://www.wagsoft.com/RSTTool/).
-This version provides a modified appearance for annotating multilogues (i.e. dialogues with multiple participants).
-The user can view multilogues in a successive fashion (i.e. reply by reply) and can annotate RST-relations both within and among the replies.
+This version provides a modified appearance for annotation of multilogues (i.e. dialogues with multiple participants).
+The user can view multilogues in a successive fashion (i.e. reply by reply) and can annotate RST-relations both within and among the multilogue messages.

 ## Description

-After starting `./RSTTool &` from your shell, you should see a graphical frame consisting of three horizontal sub-windows.
-The upper sub-window ("RST Editor") shows a graphical representation of the (partially constructed) RS tree.
-The lower part ("Segment Editor") consists of two smaller windows that contain text of the multilogue messages.
-The lower of these windows displays the answer to the text in the upper part.
+After starting `./RSTTool &` from your shell, you should see a graphical window consisting of three horizontal sub-frames.
+The upper sub-frame ("RST Editor") displays a graphical representation of the (partially constructed) RS tree.
+The lower sub-frame ("Segment Editor") consists of two smaller sub-windows.
+The upper of these windows shows a message in a given multilogue, and the lower window displays the response to this message.

+You can scroll through discussion(s) in a consecutive fashion by clicking on the buttons "Previous Message" and "Next Message" in the middle part of the frame.
+These buttons will change the messages displayed in the lower sub-frame representing each message-response pair one at a time.
+First, the very first message of the discussion will be displayed in the lowest sub-window.
+In this window, you can also add and modify EDU boundaries for that message.
+After clicking on "Next message", the root message of the discussion will appear in the upper sub-window, and the lower sub-window will display an answer to the root meesage.

 That is, if you have a dialogue like:

 *- How are you doing?*

 *- Fine.
 And you?*

-When scrolling through discussion, you should see the first message in the upper window part, and the second message, which is answer, in the lower window.
-We also call the lower window "Segment Editor", since in it, you can create, delete, or move the boundaries of EDUs.
+To be continued...

 ### Input Format